 How To Prepare For NEET

 Last year over 11.5 lakh students battled for seats in 60,000 government colleges in India demonstrating the very fact that NEET is a highly competitive exam.
-This year NEET is scheduled for 5th of May 2019 through offline mode.
+Every year NEET is scheduled for 1st week of May through offline mode.
 Since it opens doors to top prestigious medical colleges across the country, a well-structured study plan is consequential.
 Moreover, the vast syllabus and complex question models can be sometime daunting to students.
-But as the saying goes by Nelson Mandela, “It always seems impossible until it’s done.”
+But as the saying goes by Nelson Mandela, "It always seems impossible until it's done."
 This is the time to pull up your socks and get control of your actions to make your dream come true of getting admission into one of the desired medical colleges of India.
 This indeed can be accomplished if you follow a robust preparation strategy with complete focus.

 While burning the midnight oil to get through NEET, there are so many questions or doubts a candidate might face at this point of time like,